-Comment Requirements of Appendix 6 - GN R326 EIA Relevant section in where not Regulations of 7 April 2017 report applicable.
-(2) Where a government notice by the Minister provides for any protocol or minimum information requirement to be applied to a specialist report, the requirements, as indicated in such notice will apply.
+Comment Requirements of Appendix 6 - GN R326 EIA Relevant section in where not Regulations of 7 April 2017 report applicable. (q) Any other information requested by the competent Not authority.
+N/A applicable.
+(2) Where a government notice by the Minister provides for any protocol or minimum information requirement to be applied to a specialist report, the requirements as indicated in such notice will apply.
 Section 3 compliance with SAHRA guidelines